aws-samples/aws-vpc-builder-cdk/README.md

 Create your own configuration file in the 'config' folder in this project.
 Or deploy a sample one that's included.

-Each sample in the `config` directory includes a markdown file with deployment instructions and an architecture diagram
+Each sample in the `config` directory includes a markdown file with deployment instructions and an architecture diagram.
+See what samples aare available and how to deploy them [here](config/README.md).

 Alternately a complete configuration file with many comments and every available option is in the `config-walkthrough.yaml` file.